epiccastle/bbssh/README.md

 # bbssh
 Babashka pod for SSH support.

+This is a work in progress.
+It is not ready for use.

 ## Using

 Here is a simple script that connects with a password, the runs a command and disconnects: